ManiacUrgency42/writ1301.github.io/leonard.md

 ![Diagram of F1 hybrid powertrain](assets/Motor-Generator-Unit-Diagram.jpg)

----
-Fast *and* Net-Zero?
-The Future F1 Powertrain
----

 # Can Formula 1 Be Fast *and* Net-Zero?

 By 2030, Formula 1 wants to be **net-zero carbon**.